From £104,0259

 This is a big car.
 It was before but it’s even more so now, at 5052mm long in standard-wheelbase form, with a 2997mm wheelbase, to which the long-wheelbase version adds 200mm.
 Big, but still less than both a Bentley Bentayga (5141mm) and a BMW X7 (5151mm).

-The latest Range Rover is also a wide car, at 2047mm with its mirrors folded and 2225mm with them out, but previous Land Rovers have mitigated this slightly by offering significantly better visibility than their competitors.
+It is also a wide car, at 2047mm with its mirrors folded and 2225mm with them out, but previous Land Rovers have mitigated this slightly by offering significantly better visibility than their competitors.

 INTERIOR

-range rover 2022 012 dash
+range rover dashboard

-There are hints to a theme started by the L322 Range Rover of 2002 inside the latest car: a large horizontal slab of dashboard is bisected with vertical elements in marine/yacht- inspired fashion.
+There are hints to a theme started by the L322 Range Rover of 2002 inside the latest car: a large horizontal slab of dashboard is bisected with vertical elements in marine/yacht-inspired fashion.

-It’s less obvious these days, partly owing to the new 13.1in touchscreen floating in the middle of the dash, but the idea’s still the same: to give a classy, classical, slightly detached overview of what’s going on.
+It’s less obvious these days, partly owing to the 13.1in touchscreen floating in the middle of the dash, but the idea’s still the same: to give a classy, classical, slightly detached overview of what’s going on.
 You sit back and relax and the controls come to you.
 It’s not an immersive driver-focused cockpit like a sports car’s.

 HVAC controls remain proper buttons, or close to.
 Pull or push the rotary controller to get to fan speed or seat heating and cooling.
-A neat, functional idea
+A neat, functional idea.

 Which all suits rather nicely.
 The seats are large and flat but hugely adjustable and the driving position is tall, upright and dead straight, allied to a big steering wheel and pedals.
 Today’s gear selector is a wide, fat one not unlike a throttle on a powerboat.
 Next to it, appropriately, the terrain response control knob can be pushed discreetly into the transmission tunnel.